thomasnield/kotlin-data-science-resources/README.md

 For Kotlin to become a mainstream data science platform on par with Python and R, there is still some work to do.
 This will depend heavily on you, the community, to help fill these gaps.

-- [ ] Jupyter support- There is a Jupypter plugin for Kotlin that needs development
+- [ ] Jupyter support- There is a [Jupyter plugin](https://github.com/ligee/kotlin-jupyter) for Kotlin that needs development
 - [ ] Machine Learning- More robust machine learning libraries/API's need to be integrated with Kotlin (e.g. Tensorflow)
 - [ ] Consider adding Kotlin API for a NLP framework